Cobb County DUI Lawyers

 The Cobb County Police Department receives federal money (H.E.A.T. grant) to enforce DUI laws.

-The Governor’s Office of Highway Safety recently awarded the Cobb County Police Department a HEAT grant to fund the Cobb County Police Department’s HEAT unit, which comprises three Cobb County Police Officers.
-This unit concentrates on DUI detection in Cobb County.
+The Governor’s Office of Highway Safety was awarded the Cobb County Police Department a HEAT grant to fund the Cobb County Police Department’s HEAT unit, which comprises three Cobb County Police Officers.
+This unit concentrates on DUI detection and arrests in Cobb County.
 This stepped-up DUI enforcement works with the Governor’s Office of Highway Safety (GOHS), coordinating DUI enforcement programs.
 H.E.A.T. grant recipients, like the Cobb County Police Department and Georgia State Patrol Nighthawks, must participate in these campaigns as part of special conditions in their grant.
 Cobb Police Department also uses federal money through the American Rescue Plan Act to hire more public safety officers.
 They are required to use this grant to enforce DUI laws, so the Cobb Police arrest many people for driving under the influence.
+Our DUI lawyers will periodically order P.O.S.T. histories to determine what type of training your DUI officer has and whether your officer has any disciplinary history.

 Demanding a jury trial in municipal court in a Cobb DUI case.

 When your Cobb Driving Under the Influence case begins in any one of the municipal courts, if you demand a jury trial, the municipal court loses jurisdiction over your Cobb DUI case.
-It is transferred to the Cobb County state or superior court system for prosecution.
-Sometimes, preserving your right to a jury trial is the best option if the prosecution in municipal court refuses to negotiate an acceptable resolution in your case.
+Your Driving Under the Influence charges are then transferred to the Cobb County state or superior court system for prosecution.
+Sometimes, preserving your right to a jury trial is the best option to avoid a conviction for a DUI in Cobb County if the prosecution in municipal court refuses to negotiate an acceptable resolution.
 Some Cobb municipal courts will not allow a Driving Under the Influence case to be tried in their jurisdiction, leaving the only option to contest your Cobb DUI case in the Cobb County State or Superior Court system.
+At the very least, our experienced Cobb County DUI lawyers will keep Driving Under the Influence charges in municipal court to complete our investigation and obtain the videos of your DUI case before sending the case to Cobb State Court.

-The Cobb County Solicitor’s Office prosecutes your Cobb DUI charges.
+The Cobb County Solicitor’s Office prosecutes your Cobb DUI charges in State Court.

 The Cobb County Solicitor General's Office is responsible for prosecuting your Cobb DUI in Cobb County State Court.